 Universal repeater: It acts as an AP and a wireless STA at the same time.
-It can support all AP and wireless STA if the y work n the same wireless channel.
+It can support all AP and wireless STA if they work in the same wireless channel.

 AP-repeater (AP with WDS): only repeat same model or limited models which base on the same proprietary protocol.

 Please choose a universal repeater to boost the signal to extend the range.